 Hard to pick!
 Obviously everyone needs to visit Taj Mahal, but the the lesser known Golden Temple in Amritsar was incredibly beautiful.

 Want to teach in India just like Katie?
-To learn more and compare our courses, click here.
+To learn more and compare our courses, visit our enroll page.